 Norwegian Cruise Line: 7-Day Cruise to Caribbean

-Advertised as “7 days, 5 ports, 1 amazing trip”, this cruise leaves from Miami and stops in Puerto Plata (Dominican Republic), St. Thomas (U.S. Virgin Islands), Tortola (British Virgin Islands) and Great Stirrup Cay (Bahamas).
+Advertised as “7 days, 5 ports, 1 amazing trip”, this cruise leaves from New Orleans and stops in Puerto Plata (Dominican Republic), St. Thomas (U.S. Virgin Islands), Tortola (British Virgin Islands) and Great Stirrup Cay (Bahamas).

-With entertainment and activities such as go-carts and laser tag, you’re sure to find plenty to do.
+With entertainment and activities such as go-carts and laser tag, you’re sure to find plenty to do on the ship, too.

 Celebrity Cruises: 4-Night Cruise to Key West and Bahamas

-This cruise leaves from Miami and visits Key West, Florida, and Nassau, Bahamas.
+This cruise leaves from Miami and visits Key West, Florida, and Ernest Hemingway’s former home, along with Nassau, Bahamas.
 There are plenty of food and entertainment options, plus a spa and a kids’ camp.

 If you’re not looking for a warm-weather cruise, consider taking this trip up the West Coast.
-This cruise leaves from San Francisco and visits Astoria, Oregon, and Victoria, B.C., before finishing in Vancouver, B.C.
+This cruise leaves from San Francisco before stopping at Victoria, B.C., and then finishing in Vancouver, B.C.

 The cruises features entertainment, spas, art galleries, a putting course and a sports court with basketball, tennis and volleyball.